neo4j-contrib/neo4j-dwh-connector/README.md

 * As Spark Submit Job by providing a JSON configuration that abstracts a Spark Job which moves data from one data source to another
-* As Scala API in order to simplify writing a Spark Job that moves the dat from a database to another
+* As Scala/Python API in order to simplify writing a Spark Job that moves the dat from a database to another

 # How does the JSON configuration look like?